I was relieved that I slept all night in the camping pod at Lochranza campsite. We booked a third night as well, so our accommodation was sorted.

 I read about a stone circle called Auchagallon and wanted to visit as I’d never been before.
 We couldn’t see a signpost from the main road.
 Between Dougarie and Machrie there’s a junction that takes you off the main road, then you see the sign for Auchagallon.

 After a short uphill walk we reached a grass covered cairn surrounded by 14 stones overlooking the Kilbrannan Sound and Mull of Kintyre.
 Auchagallon means “field of the standing stones” in Gaelic.
 It’s believed someone of importance was buried here 4000 years ago.
 I wonder how deep the stones are?

 Looking back at these photos I now see the trees ahead where we walked later to the King’s Cave!
 I just love that our route is visible from all angles.
 You’ll see us looking back from the trees later … no time travelling stones to get there quickly though, we had to walk the old fashioned way, didn’t we Anne 😉.

+A quick photo snap then we had to go.
 I wish I could have sat here for longer but we still had a long way to walk.
 I’ll definitely return soon.

 It was back to the road and passing sheep relaxing on their hillside.
 They live in such a beautiful natural place.

-Remember the Oyster Catchers we seen on day two, Sannox to Lochranza, well here was another one outside the Machrie Bay Tearoom in a plant pot with her little ones.
+Remember the Oyster Catchers we saw on day two, Sannox to Lochranza, well here was another one outside the Machrie Bay Tearoom in a plant pot with her little ones.
 She was calling out to her young to stay still.